Merrell Trail Glove 4 Reviewed for Performance and Quality Review Facts

 The men’s shoe weighs approximately 8 ounces, while the women’s shoes weigh about 6 ounces.
 It is not the lightest minimalist trail shoe on the market, but it certainly won’t weigh you down that much.

 Although there are no ventilation holes in the upper, the wearer is granted sufficient airflow.
-This is because of the breathable mesh in the upper.
-Common with ventilation holes in the intake and lodging of debris.
+It is because of the breathable mesh in the upper.
+Standard with ventilation holes in the intake and lodging of debris.
 In this case, then, the absence of ventilation holes can be considered a plus.
-The mesh, itself, is made of an absorbent material so that the runner’s feet never feel too wet.
+The mesh, itself, is made of absorbent material so that the runner’s feet never feel too wet.

-Merrell Trail Glove 4 has a very minimal
+The Merrell Trail Glove 4 has a very minimal aesthetic design.

 Some brands overstuff their shoes with cushioning and padding to guard their runners against debris and end up sacrificing responsivity